paradedb/.github/profile/README.md

 ## 🤝 Contribute

 We love open-source, and contributions are always welcome!
-Whether it's by fixing bugs, enhancing documentation, proposing new features, or spreading the word, every contribution counts.
+Whether you fix bugs, enhance documentation, propose new features, or spread the word, every contribution counts.

 See [CONTRIBUTING.md](https://github.com/paradedb/paradedb/blob/dev/CONTRIBUTING.md) for guidelines.